-With the rotary light switch in the OFF position (1), dipped headlights, sidelights, tail, number plate lights and, where fitted, side marker lights will switch on automatically with the following conditions:
+With the rotary switch in the off position (1), dipped headlamps, sidelamps, tail, number plate lamps and, where fitted, side marker lamps will switch on automatically with the following conditions:

-- The ignition is turned to position II.

-- The vehicle gear selector out of park (automatic transmission only).

-- The handbrake not applied (released).
+- The starter switch is turned to position II. - The vehicle gear selector out of park (automatic transmission only). - The parkbrake not applied (released).

-HEADLIGHT LEVELLING
+HEADLAMP LEVELLING

-The headlight levelling switch operates when the headlights are switched ON.
+The headlamp levelling switch operates when the headlamps are switched on.
 Push and release the knob to extend it for ease of operation.
 Push the knob again to place it in the stowed position.